-Alright… this weird time of the year we call Christmas and New Years… is over.
+Alright… that weird time of the year we call Christmas and New Years… is over.
 No more excuses, no more laziness!
-It is 2018 and this year will be the year where I will make my dream come true: To become a successful Travel Developer and Freelancer!
+It is 2018 and this year will be the year that I will make my dream come true: To become a successful Freelancer!

-I have taken my time to let everything pass through my head and heart to see: What do I really want NOW?
+I have taken the time to let everything pass through my head and heart to see: What do I really want NOW?

 Because the door is wide open.
 I can go in any direction.

 But the question is, when given this chance: How well are we able to recognize our freedom every day, and if we see it, how well are we able to find our dream, our inspiration, and of course, how strongly do we believe in ourselves?

 - The first step is to acknowledge our freedom.
 Not only at the beginning of 2018, or after our studies, but every day.
 Nobody should ever be able to make us do anything we don’t really want.
 But of course, you say.
 However, the hardest part in this scenario is to know what we don’t want.
 For example, after my Web Development course, everyone suggested to go find a job in Berlin and get some practise with my skills.
 And it does make sense, it’s a smart thing to do, so for a while I did look for jobs.
 Hell, I even got offers.
 But something didn’t want to go to these interviews.
 And when I took the time to reflect, I knew it was not what I wanted to do.
 I didn’t take the course to go back to working full time, I took the course to get out of the treadmill.
 And so I threw the jobs overboard and went to step 2.